thisiscetin/ttt_qlearning/README.md

 # TicTacToe game with Double Q-Learning

 Aim of this project to build a model-free reinforcement learning algorithm (QLearning) that can play tic tac toe better than a human does.
+When application runs, agent starts playing agains in two other agents.
+One opponent agent picks highly random moves while the other one makes a bit smarter moves.

-When program is run, the agent starts playing against a dummy agent.
-The agent's moves are backed by QTable, while the dummy agent always makes random moves.
+At the same time you can play against the agent, by using numbers on the board between [0, 8].
+0 refers to the (1, 1) cell in the tictactoe board while 8 refers to (3, 3).